HR 8799: Debris disk

 This disk is so thick that it threatens the young system's stability.

+The disk was first resolved with ALMA in 2016 and was later imaged again in 2018.
+These later observations were more detailed and were studied by a team of astronomers.
+The disk has according to this team a smooth inner edge and a smooth outer edge.
+These also observed a possible inner dust belt.
+This inner belt was confirmed with MIRI observations, which measured a radius of 15 au of the inner disk.

 Vortex Coronagraph: Testbed for high-contrast imaging technology

 Up until the year 2010, telescopes could only directly image exoplanets under exceptional circumstances.
 Specifically, it is easier to obtain images when the planet is especially large (considerably larger than Jupiter), widely separated from its parent star, and hot so that it emits intense infrared radiation.
 However, in 2010 a team from NASAs Jet Propulsion Laboratory demonstrated that a vortex coronagraph could enable small telescopes to directly image planets.
 They did this by imaging the previously imaged HR 8799 planets using just a 1.5 m portion of the Hale Telescope.

 NICMOS images

 In 2009, an old NICMOS image was processed to show a predicted exoplanet around HR 8799.
 In 2011, three further exoplanets were rendered viewable in a NICMOS image taken in 1998, using advanced data processing.
 The image allows the planets' orbits to be better characterised, since they take many decades to orbit their host star.